Write a program to solve a Sudoku puzzle by filling the empty cells.

 - Each of the digits

-must occur exactly once in each of the 93x3
+1-9must occur exactly once in each of the 93x3sub-boxes of the grid.

 Example 1: